- 3 Cups rice (Preferably pishori or long-grained rice, heaped and washed and all the water drained out of the rice

 *Note that you can crush your garlic, ginger and fresh turmeric in a mortar and pestle rather than grating it for better results.
 You may use about 5 to 6 cloves of garlic and an equal amount of ginger and a small piece of fresh turmeric.
 Ensure to peel and cut them up into smaller pieces to make crushing easier.
 Adding a little salt too will help ease the crushing process.
 If you, however, grate as I did, use the finer side of your grater.

-Keyword african food, best pilau recipe without meat, christian blogger, christian chef, east african pilau, formations of a noble woman recipes, fried rice recipe, kenyan no-meat pilau recipe, no meat pilau recipe, pilau on a budget, pilau recipe, recipes and hospitality with clara, rice dish
+Keyword ,budget-friendly rice dish, best pilau recipe without meat, east african pilau, East African pilau rice, easy vegan pilau recipe, healthy vegetarian rice recipe, how to make pilau without meat, kenyan no-meat pilau recipe, Kenyan pilau without meat, no meat pilau recipe, no-meat pilau rice recipe, pilau on a budget, recipes and hospitality with clara, simple no-meat pilau for beginners, spiced rice recipe vegan